56quarters/avalonms/doc/source/usage.rst

 If you followed the steps in :doc:`installation` you should be able to use the bundled Fabric_ deploy scripts to manage your Avalon WSGI application installation.

+Note that the Fabric deploy scripts will also install the Gunicorn_ HTTP server and a client for the Sentry_ service (however, Sentry won't be used unless you have explicitly configured it).

 Some assumptions made by the Fabric deploy scripts:

 * You have already created and set the permissions of the directory that will be